buesima/vehicle-information-service/vehicle-information-service-client/README.md

 The program was tested solely for our own use cases, which might differ from yours.

 # Example
-The "get"-example will run a get request, asking for the value of "Private.Example.Interval".
+The "get"-example will run a get request, asking for the value of "Private.Example.Timestamp".
 Make sure the vehicle-communication-service example server is running and run.
 ```
 cargo run --example get